KorfLab/algorithms/README.md

 Python is a very useful language.
 However, it is not the fastest language.
 Sometimes we need more speed or less memory usage.
-For these purposes there are compiled languages like C or Go.
-Before you make the compiled version of a program, build the Python version first.
+For these purposes there are compiled languages like Go.
+Before you make the Go version of a program, build the Python version first.
 That may be sufficient.
 If you need something faster later, the Python implementation will help to ensure that both programs are getting the correct answers.

 For running pipelines, the community standard is Snakemake, so that's what we use.
 For some tasks, we still use ordinary `make`.